-The company's turnover for the year ended 31 December 2021 was £17.8m, which was a 4% increase compared with 2020.
-Cafédirect continued to adapt well in the face of significant change and uncertainty driven by the global pandemic.
+The company's turnover for the year ended 31 December 2022 was £17.5m, which was a 1% decrease compared with 2021.
+Cafédirect continued to adapt well in the face of significant change and uncertainty driven by the global pandemic and worsened following Russia's invasion of Ukraine.
+Higher inflation created an environment of rapidly increasing costs and changing consumer behaviour.